-A: The program takes adherence to the duty hour standards very seriously.
-All schedules have been designed to promote compliance.
-All interns work 8-13 hour shifts, 6 days a week.
-There is 1 day off in 7 on average over a given rotation with some rotations supporting golden weekends (Saturday/Sunday off).
-Their supervising resident may be on a rotation with extended shifts or may be working a 13 hour shift as well.
-80-85% of interns work is assigned as day work.
-Interns will rotate through night shifts, 6 nights at a time on various rotations.
-Duty hours are anonymously monitored by the Office Graduate Medical Education on a monthly basis.
-The program receives reports by rotation and can address any violation.
+A: The program takes adherence to the duty hour standards very seriously, and encourages open and honest reporting at regularly scheduled meetings.
+All schedules have been designed to promote full compliance.
+Interns typically work 8-13 hour shifts, 5-6 days a week.
+There is at least 1 day off in 7 on average over a given rotation, with some rotations supporting golden weekends (Saturday/Sunday off).
+The supervising resident may be on a rotation with extended shifts or may be working a 13 hour shift as well.
+About 80-85% of an intern’s work is assigned as day work.
+Interns will rotate through approximately 4-5 weeks of night medicine, 5-6 nights per week on various rotations.
+Housestaff are expected to log their duty hours in MedHub – the institutional GME management system.
+The program can generate reports by rotations and promptly address any violations.

 Q: What is the 6+2 scheduling model?

-A: The 6+2 is a block scheduling system.
+A: 6+2 is a block scheduling system.
 For most of the year, categorical interns spend 6 weeks in a row on inpatient services followed by 2 weeks in the ambulatory setting.
 This system simplifies scheduling, makes it predictable, avoids burnout, and separates inpatient from outpatient responsibilities.
 Furthermore, it increases intern camaraderie by creating intern cohorts that travel through intern year together.
-Since implementing this system, the progrm has been able to grant more than 90% of interns their first choice vacation.

 |A. Senior Resident|

 * Inpatient medicine denotes a mix of inpatient general internal medicine and subspecialty experiences in pulmonary, infectious diseases, and gastroenterology.